NyanMaw/NTU-SC1015-Project-SkincareRecommendation/README.md

 ## Contributors

-- @amabellim - Amabel - Extracting and preprocessing data, applying lexical analysis to convert data into a document-term matrix (DTM)
+- @amabellim - Amabel - Extracting and preprocessing data, applying lexical analysis to convert data into a document-term matrix (DTM) using one-hot encoding
 - @spillthebeanss - Kristine - Dimensionality reduction and machine learning model using UMAP
 - @NyanMaw - Maw Htun - idk